Emergency Dentist – Abingdon, VA

 Whenever you call us regarding your emergency, please give us as many details about your situation as you can.
 We will let you know whether it’s safe to wait a day or two, or if you need to come in right away.

-What Can I Do to Manage the Pain?
+What Can I Do to Manage My Dental Pain?

 Until your appointment, taking over-the-counter pain relievers may help to mitigate your discomfort.
 Just be sure to NOT place the pill directly on your gums; it may irritate the tissue and cause a burning sensation.
 You could also wrap an ice pack in a cloth towel and hold it to your cheek for 10 minutes on, 10 minutes off.
 You may be able to find topical oral pain relievers in the dental section at your local pharmacy.